'I had done the unthinkable to my son'

 Massey started CPR, despite being sure the baby was already dead.

-He said police found evidence of cannabis with some being found in a bathroom cupboard and in Ngawhika’s bedroom on the tallboy and inside a robe.
+He said police found cannabis in a bathroom cupboard and in Ngawhika’s bedroom on the tallboy and inside a robe.

-Woods asked Singh if there was any evidence in the house of methamphetamine and Singh said there wasn’t.
+Singh told Woods there was no evidence in the house of methamphetamine.

-Melody Ngawhika’s brother, Te Hiko Ngawhika, gave evidence and told the jury he had a close relationship with his sister and had moved from Auckland to Rotorua to live with her and her children.
+Melody Ngawhika’s brother, Te Hiko Ngawhika, told the jury he had a close relationship with his sister and had moved from Auckland to Rotorua to live with her and her children.

-He said his sister was “the best you could ask for” as a mother who had a “happy and chirpy” vibe but that changed in the days leading up to Elijah’s death and she was quiet and not her usual self.
+He said his sister was “the best you could ask for” and was a mother who had a “happy and chirpy” vibe.
+But that changed in the days leading up to Elijah’s death and she was quiet and not her usual self.

-Woods asked Te Hiko Ngawhika if he had ever seen his sister use methamphetamine or had seen instruments around the house used for smoking methamphetamine.
+He told Woods he had never seen his sister use methamphetamine nor seen instruments around the house used for smoking it.

-Justice Jagose excused one of the jurors this morning relating to concerns over being a close contact with someone with Covid-19.
+Justice Jagose excused one of the jurors this morning over concerns over being a close contact with someone with Covid-19.

 If you have concerns about the immediate safety of a child, call 111.
 Alternatively, call the police non-emergency reporting line on 105.
 Or, contact Oranga Tamariki, Ministry for Children on 0508 326 459 for advice or click here to visit the agency’s website for more information.